Click

 Part of the campaign included highlighting stories of people who struggled with their own self-esteem and feeling knocked down by unrealistic standards or appearing different.
 The campaign highlighted how the individuals in these stories overcame these struggles to feel confident and comfortable in their own skin.

-Many people empathize with being held to unrealistic beauty standards that affect their confidence.
-Through this campaign, Dove created an audience of loyal consumers who relate to this feeling—the brand positioning itself as a brand that relates to this emotion and actively supports embracing your natural beauty and uniqueness to feel like your best self.
+People empathize with being held to unrealistic beauty standards that affect their confidence.
 Today, Dove has a loyal audience that uses its products, largely because of the emotional appeal and the common ground consumers feel with the brand.

 Compiling search data from around the world, these campaigns hit close to home for many users.
 The campaign taps into feelings of nostalgia for the year behind while resurfacing emotions felt earlier in the year to establish personal connections.
 The emotions in the yearly videos range from sadness and anxiety to hope, happiness, and inspiration.